How to determine the quality of kitchen carcasses

 The quality of the chipboard used

-High quality kitchen carcasses are constructed from high density chipboard.
+High-quality kitchen carcasses are constructed from high density chipboard.
 High density chipboard will support the weight of the heaviest worktops and will never bow.

 Inspecting the kitchen carcasses is not the most glamorous part of buying a new kitchen, but perhaps the most important.
 Durable carcasses made from high density chipboard will support the weight of the heaviest worktops and will never bow like low quality carcasses will.
 Also, a high quality PVC or ABS edging will keep your carcasses looking as good as new for many years to come.

-Simple, just contact us and we will tell you who they are.
+Simple, just contact us and we’ll tell you who they are.

-Our service is free.
+Plus, our service is free.

-Our free service recommends the best value kitchen suppliers in your area.
+Our free service recommends the best value kitchen showrooms in your area.

 Read what our customers say about our service below:

-“The kitchen your guys came up with is far more competitive than anything I have had quoted so far and the quality is in a different league”
+“The kitchen your guys came up with is far more competitive than anything I have had quoted so far”

 Samantha Michaels, Watford, Herts